DiegoFE94/BVML/README.md

     samples.This function performs the log2 normalization of the species, a preprocessing necessary to perform the prediction.

-  - BClassify: This function has as input a dataframe whose columns correspond to the selected species (in the correct format) and rows correspond to the samples.
+  - BVClassify: This function has as input a dataframe whose columns correspond to the selected species (in the correct format) and rows correspond to the samples.
 It also has as input a logical value TRUE/FALSE.
 This function performs the classification of the samples